tfahim15/DisFPGC/README.md

 train_eval.py
 cover_freq.txt
 ```
 <b>mine_subgraphs.py:</b> contains codes for mining candidate feature subgraphs.
-Mining can be skipped as the output of mining is saved in <i>cover_freq.txt</i>.
+Mining can be skipped as the output of mining is saved in <i>cover_freq.txt</i> in advance.
 To run,
 ```mine_subgraphs
 > cd code/<dataset_name>
 > python mine_subgraphs.py